osrf/ros2multirobotbook/src/howto_guides.md

 # Introduction

-How-to Guides provide direct and modular answers to “How-to” questions regarding specific topics or questions you may have in Open-RMF.
+How-to Guides provide direct and modular answers to “How-to” questions regarding specific topics you may have about Open-RMF.

 They contain step by step instructions you can follow to quickly get started with key aspects of Open-RMF which is otherwise not covered in previous sections.